Arts & Sciences Distinguished Professor of History; Warner Woodring Chair in American History; Professor of Anthropology

 His teaching areas include Early American History and Environmental History, and he regularly teaches the American survey to 1877, Colonial North America, The American Revolution and Early Republic, America in the Age of Jefferson and Jackson, and Global Environmental History.

 Brooke is the author of four books in early American history: The Heart of the Commonwealth: Society and Political Culture in Worcester County Massachusetts, 1713-1861(Cambridge University Press, 1989) and The Refiner's Fire: The Making of Mormon Cosmology, 1644-1844 (Cambridge University Press, 1994).
 The Heart of the Commonwealth won the Merle Curti Award for Intellectual History from the Organization of American Historians and the National Historical Society Book Prize for American History.
 The Refiner's Fire won the Bancroft Prize for American History and the Society for Historians of the Early American Republic Best Book Prize.
 Columbia Rising: Civil Life on the Upper Hudson from the Revolution to the Age of Jackson, was published in 2010 by the Omohundro Institute of Early American History and Culture and the University of North Carolina Press in November.
 It has been awarded the Dixon Ryan Fox Manuscript Prize by the New York State Historical Association and the SHEAR Best Book Prize.
-His latest book, There is a North: Political Crisis, Cultural Rupture, and the Coming of the Civil War, was published by the University of Massachusetts Press in November 2019.
+His latest book, There is a North: Political Crisis, Cultural Tranformation, and the Coming of the Civil War, was published by the University of Massachusetts Press in November 2019.

 While his major field of interest is American political and social history from 1660-1860, he also has a long-standing teaching interest in global environmental history.
 In connection with this work he is a consultant for the N.S.F. funded O.S.U.
 "Project on European Health since the Paleolithic."
 His book, Climate Change and the Course of Global History: A Rough Journey, published in the spring of 2014 by Cambridge University Press, examines the long material and natural history of the human condition.